siemieniuk/django-hydroponics/README.md

 Swagger documentation works on http://localhost:8000/doc/swagger/

 ## How To Run
-1. Create your own `.env` file based on `.sample.env`
+1. Create your own `.env` file based on `.sample.env`.
-1. In the root of the project, type `docker-compose build`
+1. In the root of the project, type `docker-compose build`.
-1. Type `docker-compose up`
-1. API should now run on 8000 port.
+1. Type `docker-compose up`.
+After that, API should run on 8000 port.
+1. Type `docker exec -it hydroponics_django bash` to open a container's command line.
+1. Apply migrations by `python manage.py makemigrations` followed by `python manage.py migrate`.
+1. After that, everything should work.